johncf/editor-design/README.md

 checker to provide very rich highlighting (e.g. highlight errors, using symbol table to determine the type of an identifier, etc.).

-## Plugin architecture
+## Features of Shell

+### Plugins

+All plugins should be implemented on top of the Shell.
+Plugins are run on a different process, and use IPC for all communication.
+Provide a wrapper API and a "plugin host" for popular languages such as Python so that simpler plugins which extends only a few aspects of the shell can be easily implemented (similar to Sublime Text 3).
+Plugins can also be independent processes that need to be spawned by the Shell, or are listening on a TCP address.

-All plugins should be implemented on top of the shell.
-Having a centralized index of plugins may help in defining dependency relationships.
-Dependencies should possibly be defined using capabilities (which should also be indexed).
+To help discover plugins, keep a centralized index of plugins.
+Dependencies should possibly be defined using Capabilities (which are also indexed).

 ### Capabilities

-A capability defines an interface through which a certain task can be accomplished.
-A plugin may provide zero or more capabilities.
-Thus capabilities are a layer through which plugins may interact with and exploit each other.
+A capability defines plugin APIs for certain tasks.
+A plugin may be a provider of zero or more capabilities.
+Thus capabilities are a layer through which plugins may interact and compose with each other.

+### Dummy Lines

+These are lines which are inserted between the buffer contents but are completely managed by (a plugin via) the Shell.
+These lines are not editable by the user.
+This feature may be used by diff-plugins, compiler-plugins, and the like.
+This can be extended to Dummy Buffers which completely bypasses the Core.

 ## Other design articles